neulab/InterpretEval/README.md

 ### Method 2: Run it Locally
-Give the NER task as an example.
+Give the Named Entity Recognition task as an example.
 Run the shell: `./run_task_ner.sh`.

 The shell scripts include the following three aspects: